FourPalms/pr-reviewer-console-app/README.md

 ## Git Hooks

 This project includes Git hooks to ensure code quality.
-The pre-commit hook runs formatting, linting, and tests before allowing commits.
+The pre-commit hook runs formatting, linting, and tests on all Go files in the project before allowing commits, ensuring the entire codebase maintains quality standards.

 To set up the Git hooks, run: